 Combining tough, tempered glass with a liquid adhesive makes Whitestone’s Dome one of the best screen protection solutions around, but we’re not going to lie, the application process requires patience and care.
 Watch the video and use the application kit correctly, and you’ll end up with perfect coverage that’s virtually invisible.
 There is a cutout for the camera and the cured adhesive forms such a close bond that the fingerprint scanner should work, but it may be impaired and some people report problems after applying this screen protector.
 This is strong protection that will safeguard your screen from drops, bumps, and scratches.
 It will even fill in existing scuffs, should you have any, and it comes with a lifetime warranty.

 InvisibleShield Ultra Clear

-It’s not made from glass, but InvisibleShield’s Ultra Clear it does a very good job at pretending to be.
-The propietary material feels a lot like glass, and it should prove to be more protective than the material used in most film protectors.
-That means it should be better placed to handlle a bump from a drop, but keep in mind it still won’t be as good as glass.
-As a film protector it has some self-healing properties, and should close up minor scratches.
-It also works with the in-display fingerprint scanner, and while there’s no cutout for the front-facing camera, the crystal clear material shouldn’t be any impairment to your selfie game.
+It’s not made from glass, but InvisibleShield’s Ultra Clear does a very good job of pretending to be.
+The proprietary material feels a lot like glass, and it should prove to be more protective than the material used in most film protectors.
+That means it should be better placed to handle a bump from a drop, but keep in mind it still won’t be as good as glass.
+As a film protector, it has some self-healing properties and should close up minor scratches.
+It also works with the in-display fingerprint scanner, and while there’s no cutout for the front-facing camera, the crystal-clear material shouldn’t be any impairment to your selfie game.